ashwwwin/furi/README.md

 If you've made it this far, I hope you find Furikake useful and time saving.
 I built this for fun as a way for me to work with MCP's more hands on.
 If you wish to contribute, feel free to open an issue or a pull request.
 I will merge after I check out your changes.

 If you think this is a good idea, please star the repo.
-If you think this is a bad idea please star the repo.
+If you think this is a bad idea, please star the repo.

 Thanks for checking out Furikake!